Help us restore our

 If you are interested, let us know!
 Click the “sign me up” button to get started.
 A member of our team will be reaching out to you by September of 2022.

-Washington County’s Barn Quilts have been the subject of many national publications, and in 2006, the Tourism Committee of the Washington Chamber of Commerce suggested our county begin the process to show off our great countryside and corresponding barns.
-In 2007, a committee led by Terry & Julie Mangold (featured on the Agriculture Loop with Cows in the Pasture) began planning, identifying potential barns, and fundraising.
+Washington County’s Barn Quilts started in 2007 with a local committee who began with the purpose of preserving our area barns.
+These barn quilts tell stories about individual farms while adding visual interest to the countryside and increasing rural tourism.
+A committee led by Terry & Julie Mangold (featured on the Agriculture Loop with Cows in the Pasture) began planning, identifying potential barns, and fundraising.
 The project divided the county into four loops, each with a name that announces a theme informing color and pattern selection.
 As many as 15-20 barn quilts would go up in one loop per year.
 While many of the loops are located on hard-surfaced roads, we invite you to cut across an unpaved road and even discover a new location.

 Many out-of-state visitors are surprised to discover that glaciers created Washington County, carving the landscape into a series of drift plains, rolling hills, and shallow valleys.
-Pioneers were surrounded by prairie grasses and wildflowers that are still visible in over 2,100 protected acres.
-Agriculture (corn, soybeans, pork, cattle, turkeys, sheep) remain the county’s predominant economic activity.
+Pioneers were surrounded by prairie grasses and wildflowers that are still visible in over 2,100 protected areas.
+Agriculture (corn, soybeans, pork, cattle, turkeys, sheep) remains the county’s predominant economic activity.

 - Observe traffic laws.
 Remember: Amish buggies have the same traffic rights as cars.

 - Be aware of vehicles behind you if you slow down to observe a barn quilt.

 - The wide shoulders on our roads are used by the Amish buggies.
 Please do not park here!

 - Be respectful of rights-of-way and owners’ property if you stop.